xp44mm/Notebook/F#/Programming with Objects.md

 #### Caution

-although hierarchical modeling is useful, you must use it with care: poorly designed hierarchies often have to be abandoned late in the software development life cycle, leading to major disruptions.
+Although hierarchical modeling is useful, you must use it with care: poorly designed hierarchies often have to be abandoned late in the software development life cycle, leading to major disruptions.
 For many applications, it's adequate to use existing classification hierarchies in conjunction with some new nonhierarchical interface types.

 ---